Tufin/oasdiff/docs/DEPRECATION.md

    Note sunset date should conform with [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339).
 2. At the sunset date or anytime later, the resource can be removed without triggering a breaking change error.
 An earlier removal will be considered a breaking change.

+Notes:
+1. In this mode, oasdiff considers the `x-sunset` extension as **optional** allowing developers to deprecate APIs with or without the `x-sunset` extension.
+2. After an `x-sunset` extension is specified, changing it to an earlier date will trigger a breaking change.

-### Grace period
+### Enforcing Sunset Grace Period
-Oasdiff allows you to specify a required grace period: the minimal number of days required between deprecating a resource and removing it.
+Oasdiff allows you to enforce a sunset grace period: the minimal number of days required between deprecating a resource and removing it.
-You can configure a grace period by setting `--deprecation-days-stable` to any positive number.
+In this mode oasdiff considers the `x-sunset` extension **mandatory**, so that deprecating an API must be acompanied with an `x-sunset` extension, otherwise it is considered breaking.

-For example, the following command requires deprecation of APIs to be accompanied by an ```x-sunset``` extension with a date which is at least 30 days away, otherwise the deprecation itself will be considered a breaking change:
+For example, the following command requires deprecation of APIs to be accompanied by an ```x-sunset``` extension with a date which is at least 180 days away, otherwise the deprecation itself will be considered a breaking change:
 ```
-oasdiff breaking data/deprecation/base.yaml data/deprecation/deprecated-past.yaml --deprecation-days-stable=30
+oasdiff breaking data/deprecation/base.yaml data/deprecation/deprecated-past.yaml --deprecation-days-stable=180
 ```

-You can also define a different grace period for [Beta resources](STABILITY.md) with the `--deprecation-days-beta` flag.
+If you are using [API stability levels](STABILITY.md) you can define different sunset grace periods for:
+- Stable APIs: with the `--deprecation-days-stable`
+- Beta APIs: with the `--deprecation-days-beta`

+Notes:
+1. Deprecation days can be set to non-negative integers
+2. Setting deprecation days to a zero value disables enforcement and reverts to the [Deprecation with a sunset date](#deprecation-with-a-sunset-date) behavior
+2. After an `x-sunset` extension is specified, it can only be changed to a future date which respects the sunset grace period relative to date of the change.